Find below innovative resources on emotional intelligence . For Free Ideas and Tools Get our HumaNext newsletter:

 It is important to recognize the golf balls of your life and your career.
 This is part of the larger recognition of your own self (self-awareness), which is the corner stone of emotional intelligence.

-(See the many resources on emotional intelligence at work on this page, in addition to HumaNext EQ Certification Programs – both face-to-face and online - to enable you to deliver EQ training.)
+(See the many resources on emotional intelligence on this page, in addition to HumaNext EQ Certification Program to enable you to deliver EQ training.)

-EQ Certification: An Innovative Program for Trainers, Consultants, and Managers
+EQ Certification at 50% off: An Innovative Program for Trainers, Consultants, and Managers

 You will be trained and certified to deliver - our popular workshops; Applying EQ At Work and other best selling workshops.